 In order to meet the NMC’s English language requirements, you will need to satisfy one of the following criteria:

-- You have recently achieved the required score in one of the English language tests accepted by the NMC
+- You have recently achieved the required score in one of the NMC Accepted English language tests

 - You have a recent pre-registration nursing or midwifery qualification which was taught and examined in English.